-The IPA in Malaysia has different governance structures.
+The IPA in Malaysia have different governance structures.
 There are those that are statutory bodies with a governing board reporting to sectoral ministries, two are cess funded with a governing board responsible to sectoral ministries, and the remainders are departments or institutes of ministries.
 Most of these institutions have a sectoral focus and the Ministry of Science, Technology and Innovation (MOSTI) has no authority in directing their research agendas.
 As public sector agencies, the ICTSP development and implementation in IPA must be referred to Administration Modernisation and Management Planning Unit (MAMPU).
 MAMPU is the monitoring agency that is responsible to monitor the ICTSP implementation in public sector.

 As IPA is a research institutes, it should be creative, innovative, and productive and dynamic in nature where the organization is continuously evolve within its environment (See Refs 21-22 for more details).
 Malaysia had been developing support system to support research and innovation in the country, Malaysia through National Innovation Systems (Research and Innovation Support Department ITIDA) [31].
 In this innovation effort, ICT play important roles.
 In Malaysia, several agencies that focus on using ICT to promote innovation are Technology Park Malaysia (IT), MSC Malaysia National ICT Initiatives, MIMOS and MIGHT.
-IJCCN International Journal of Computer Communications and Networks , Volume 1, Issue 1, December 2011, ISSN ------WWW.IARTC.NET